 Dr. Prentiss is actively engaged in a long term study of the evolution of complex hunter-gatherer societies on the interior of British Columbia.
 The current focus of this research is a multi-year excavation at the Bridge River archaeological site.
 Bridge River is one of several exceptionally large and well preserved ancient housepit villages, located near the town of Lillooet, British Columbia.
 The site was initially occupied between 1800 and 1100 years ago and then during the past 500 years.
 With funding from the National Science Foundation, Dr. Prentiss, along with her students and colleagues conducted major excavations during 2008 and 2009 to examine socio-economic and political changes that occurred during the occupation span of the village.
-Current Bridge RIver research is funded by the National Endowment for the Humanities and focuses on excavation of Housepit 54, occupied briefly during the Fur Trade period and most intensively at dates spanning approximately 1200-1450 years ago.
+Current Bridge River research is funded by the National Endowment for the Humanities and focuses on excavation of Housepit 54, occupied briefly during the Fur Trade period and most intensively at dates spanning approximately 1000-1450 years ago.
 It provides an exceptional opportunity to examine proceses of demographic, socio-economic, and political change in a complex fisher-forager context.

-Dr. Prentiss is currently developing a long-term field research project in the Bristol Bay area of southwestern Alaska.
+Dr. Prentiss is developing a long-term field research project in the Bristol Bay area of southwestern Alaska.
 This work is expected to emphasize paleoecology and change foraging practices and social relationships in ancestral Yup'ik villages during the past 2000 years.

 Dr. Prentiss teaches courses on lithic technology, proposal preparation, and the archaeology of hunter-gatherers in the greater Pacific Northwest, Great Plains, and Arctic regions.
 She supervises graduate students conducting research into such topics as archaeological stratigraphy and radiocarbon dating, spatial analysis, lithic technology, zooarchaeology, and tribal history in the Great Plains and Pacific Northwest regions.
-Her former students are now employed in universities, federal and state agencies, and private consulting firms.
+Her former students are now employed in colleges, universities, federal and state agencies, and private consulting firms.

 Monday, Wednesday, Friday 9:00 a.m. - 11:00 a.m.